PathwayCommons/guide/_workflows/pathway_enrichment_ii/process_data.md

 #### 1. Data wrangling

-Getting the data into the format that is useful for downstream analysis is a central but often underappreciated aspect of computational biology research.
+Getting the data into the format that is useful for downstream analysis is an important but often underappreciated aspect of computational biology research.
 In this case, there are three tasks that we must accomplish with our data and metadata.

 First, we must integrate or 'merge' the 32 RNA-seq files together into a single table.
 The reason for this is that data in table format is a form that is more easily loaded into RNA-seq analysis software packages.

 Second, we must perform gene 'ID mapping'.
 This entails translating the names of genes/RNA species provided within the raw RNA-seq files into a desired namespace.
-This is neccessary in order for us to compare our RNA counts for a given gene with the genes that constitute candidate pathways in our enrichment step.
+This is neccessary in order for the enrichment software to compare our RNA counts for a given gene with genes that constitute candidate pathways.

-Third, using our metadata we can generate our [phenotype](http://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#CLS:_Categorical_.28e.g_tumor_vs_normal.29_class_file_format_.28.2A.cls.29){:target="_blank"} information (Table 4), which declares the number of samples and classes (row 1), names the classes (row 2) and then declares the class to which each sample belongs (row 3).
+Third, our metadata file is sufficient to generate our [phenotype](http://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#CLS:_Categorical_.28e.g_tumor_vs_normal.29_class_file_format_.28.2A.cls.29){:target="_blank"} output (Table 4), which declares the number of samples and classes (row 1), names the classes (row 2) and then declares the class to which each sample belongs (row 3).
 Since our metadata contains the name (id) of the sample and the class, this is a simple task.

 **Table 4.
-Phenotype information layout (.cls file)**
+Phenotype output (.cls file)**

 |:------:|:------:|:------:|:------:|:------:|
 | 30 | 2 | 1 | |...| |